GiottoVerducci/rulebook2024/content.md

 > meets the requirements of this card or is not a legal target, may discard it during ANY
 > Methuselah's unlock phase and replace it.\
 > \
-> Each Methuselah is limited to one such discard each unlock phase.\
+> Each Methuselah is limited to one such discard each unlock phase.

 ## **2. MASTER PHASE**
 *A master phase action represents your personal activity during the turn as ancient Methuselah.*

-You receive master phase actions during your master phase.

-By default, you receive only one master phase action, but some cards may change this amount.
+By default, you receive 1 master phase action.

 You may use a master phase action to play a master card, and some cards can give you alternate ways to use your master phase actions.
-When a Methuselah successfully plays a trifle, they gain an additional master phase action.
+If other effects happen during your master phase, you choose the order in which these effects and your master phase actions are performed.\
+\
+There are three categories of master cards:

+- **Regular** master cards are played during your master phase using a master phase action.

+- **Trifles** award an additional master phase action, if they are played successfully.
+A Methuselah can gain only one master phase action from trifles in a given master phase; any subsequent trifles act like regular master cards.

+- **Out-of-turn** master cards can only be played during other Methuselahs' turns.
+By playing an out-of-turn master card, you are using a master phase action from your next master phase.
 For an out-of-turn trifle, they gain a master phase action in their next master phase.
-A Methuselah can gain only one master phase action from trifles in a given master phase; any subsequent trifles act like regular master cards.

-If other effects happen during your master phase, you choose the order in which these effects and your master phase actions are performed.
+A Methuselah can never play more than one out-of-turn master card between two of their turns, even if they regain a master phase action.
+That limit applies even if the out-of-turn master card was cancelled.

+A master card in play is controlled by the Methuselah who played it, even if it is played on a card controlled by another Methuselah.\
+\
 It is not compulsory to use your master phase actions.
 However, you cannot save master phase actions for later; master phase actions not used during this phase are lost.